growth-kitchen/gk.tech-test/README.md

 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/menu](http://localhost:3000/api/menu).
 This endpoint can be edited in `pages/api/menu.ts`.

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+## Credits 🪙

+This test has been inspired by [Just Eat's](https://github.com/justeat/JustEat.RecruitmentTest) and [SkyScanner's](https://github.com/Skyscanner/full-stack-recruitment-test) technical tests.